 3. Babywearing promotes skin-to-skin, supporting the baby’s homeostatic regulations

-When a baby is carried, it helps him/ her to physically regulate the body’s functions as well as relase a positive flash of hormones such as oxitocin.
+When a baby is carried, it helps him/ her to physically regulate the body’s functions as well as release a positive flash of hormones such as oxytocin.

 Skin-to-skin helps to regulate your baby’s body temperature, heart rate, breathing and blood sugar levels.